I was recently talking with a friend about my respect for minimalist living, and as we chatted, she asked a question that resonated with me:

 Open up your schedule

 Often times we fill our calendars with back-to-back activities or meetings that don’t necessarily enhance those five objectives.
 Instead, they suck us of our energy and leave us feeling drained.
-This is not the right way to go!
+Needless to say, this is not the way to go!

 Instead, try saving your energy for what matters to you.

 When I say “minimize your schedule,” I mean clear out all of the unnecessary stuff that is cluttering those valuable hours each day.
-By doing so, you’re making time to enjoy what matters to you.
+By doing so, you make time to enjoy what matters to you.

 So next time that you’re asked to join another committee, take on an extra work assignment, or bake 6 dozen cookies for your neighborhood bake sale, stop and ask yourself, “Will this strengthen one of my top five priorities?”
 “Do I actually want to do this?”
 If the answer is no, politely decline and do what’s important to you.